-Nature of Operations - Armstrong State University Foundation, Inc. (the "Foundation") is a not-for-profit organization that was organized to receive and administer contributions to promote the cause of higher education for support of Armstrong State University (the "University").
+Nature of Operations - Armstrong Foundation of Georgia Southern University, Inc. (previously known as Armstrong State University Foundation, Inc.) (the "Foundation") is a not-for-profit organization that was organized to receive and administer contributions to promote the cause of higher education for support of Georgia Southern University (the "University").
 The Foundation is an affiliate of the University, which is a unit of the University System of Georgia, which is an organizational unit of the state of Georgia.
 The Foundation is also a cooperative organization of the Board of Regents of the University System of Georgia (the "BOR") according to BOR policies.
+On January 11, 2017 the BOR voted to consolidate Georgia Southern University with Armstrong State University.
+The consolidation was effective January 1, 2018 and Armstrong State University became part of Georgia Southern University.
+The Board of Trustees of the Foundation legally changed its name from Armstrong State University Foundation, Inc. to Armstrong Foundation of Georgia Southern University, Inc., effective January 1, 2018.
+The Articles of Incorporation and Bylaws of the Foundation were also amended to support the Armstrong Campus of Georgia Southern University.